dacodekid/dacodekid.com/content/gist/business-analysis/processes/assess-current-state.md

 ### Areas of Analysis

 The scope of analysis is vast, ranging from a specific project or a program to an entire department or business unit.
-Other potential areas of investigation include the competitive landscape, specific products, and many more.
+Other ==potential areas of investigation include the competitive landscape, specific products==, and many more.
 Factors to be inspected can be as intrinsic as organizational culture, processes, and structure or as extensive as external elements, enterprise architectures, capacities like human resources, and capital resources.

 ### Depth of Analysis

 The information gathered during this process is often denser and more detailed than the initial data accumulated while identifying the problem or opportunity.
 The reason for this is the continuous elicitation activities that further nurture the available information.
-This process often goes hand-in-hand with the "Conduct Elicitation" section.
+This ==process often goes hand-in-hand with the [Conduct Elicitation](./conduct-elicitation.md) section==.

 ### Evaluation of Current Capabilities